falguniraina/cosmos/README.md

 Additionally, you might want to take a look at this [contributing guidelines](https://github.com/OpenGenus/cosmos/wiki/contribute) before you make Cosmos better.

-You may, also, refer to the available [style guides](/guides/coding_style) before contributing code.
+You may, also, refer to the available [style guides](/guides/coding_style) before contributing to code.

 # License